Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 The miracle involved:

-- Moses stretching his staff over the sea (human obedience)
+- Moses stretching out his staff in obedience

-- A powerful east wind blowing all night (natural force supernaturally controlled)
+- A powerful east wind blowing through the night

-When morning came, the Israelites walked through on dry ground—all 2-3 million of them, with their livestock, possessions, children, elderly.
-And the walls of water stood firm on both sides.
+When morning came, the Israelites crossed safely on dry ground with their families, livestock, and possessions while walls of water stood on both sides.

 Too late.

-God told Moses to stretch out his hand over the sea again, and the waters came crashing down, drowning the entire Egyptian army.
-Not one of them survived.
-The very thing that had been the Israelites’ escape became the Egyptians’ grave.
+God told Moses to stretch out his hand over the sea once more, and the waters crashed back down over Pharaoh’s army.
+Not one Egyptian soldier survived.

 The Aftermath: What Happened Next

-- Death to the old life and resurrection to the new
+- death to the old life and beginning of a new life

 Maybe it’s:

-- A relationship that’s falling apart despite your best efforts
+- a broken relationship despite your best efforts

-- A job loss with bills piling up and no prospects in sight
+- a job loss with bills piling up

-- An addiction that has you trapped and ashamed
+- an addiction that leaves you feeling trapped and ashamed

 1. God Often Leads Us to Impossible Places on Purpose